Disney's Polynesian Village Resort [Moana Rooms] Review

 We paid $824.40 per night for our Club Level Theme Park View room using a Walt Disney World annual passholder deal.
 The rack rate for the room was $1030 per night, which put our discount at 20% off.

 To save on hotel costs, we’re big advocates of doing a split stay that includes Polynesian (or another monorail resort).
-Spend two nights here for the easy access to Magic Kingdom, and then spend the remaining nights at a value resort (we recommend Pop Century, which will give you Skyliner access to Hollywood Studios and Epcot).
+Spend two nights here for the easy access to Magic Kingdom, and then spend the remaining nights at a value resort (we recommend Pop Century or Art of Animation, which will give you Skyliner access to Hollywood Studios and Epcot).

 Arrival and Check-In at Polynesian Village